NU-CUCIS/OPV_extratrees/README.md

 In this work, extremely randomized tree (extratrees) learning models are employed for the prediction of HOMO values for donor compounds.

-## Developer Team

-The code was developed by the <a href="http://cucis.ece.northwestern.edu/">CUCIS</a> group at the Electrical and Computer Engineering Department at Northwestern University.

 Requirements:
 1. Keras 2.0 or higher
 2. Tensorflow 1.7